jonathanagustin/ai-develop/README.md

 AI-Develop is a pre-configured AI dev environment.

-The goal of this project is to minimize setup and work ASAP.
+The goal of this project is to minimize dev setup.

 - This devcontainer allows for a fully-featured GitHub VSCode IDE
 - Works anywhere where there is access to a browser